-“I think my experience can make it a little bit more reassuring for the family because I do have a medical background so I can help not only with spiritual and emotional needs, but with understanding different medical terminology, different phases of the dying process, and being a resource to make sure the dying patient's needs are being met," she said.
+“I think my experience can make it a little bit more reassuring for the family because I do have a medical background," she said.
+"So I can help not only with spiritual and emotional needs, but with understanding different medical terminology and phases of the dying process, and being a resource to make sure the dying patient's needs are being met."

 “I can base price on income so there is room for me to negotiate.
 I’m not going to turn anybody away,” she said.
-“I’ll find out what patients and families want from me in the initial consult - what they are looking for from support or do they even know what they need - and then have them sign a contract with everything laid out.
-It’ll say this is the price and this is the service, that way they’ll know what they’re getting.”
+“I’ll find out what patients and families want from me in the initial consult - what they are looking for from support or do they even know what they need - and then have them sign a contract with everything laid out so they'll know what they’re getting.”

 It’s [End of Life Doulas] such a new concept, but I think it’s something that’s really needed ...
 I think that we fall out at the end of life.
 It’s that pink elephant in the room that nobody wants to talk about, but needs to talk about.

 Her certification is through Professional Doula International.
-She completed a three day training in New York City at the end of September and now has three months of mentoring.
+She completed a three day training in New York City at the end of September months of mentoring.

-Amber’s experience with her two children, ages 14 and 10, during her husband’s death helped her see how beneficial being there every step of the way through a terminal illness can be for families.
+Amber’s experience with her two children, ages 14 and 10, during her husband’s death helped her see how beneficial being included every step of the way can be for families.

 Her advice for patients and families facing an end of life diagnosis is to take some positives out of all the negative, even when it doesn’t feel like it’s going to be okay.